UltimateSandbox/project-6-working-copy/README.md

 This is an example of a microservice application.

 ## Aggregator Application
 The aggrgator application used for this microservice acts as a front-end for our application.
-This

 It also aggregates and runs various algorithms to return the appropriate data.

 The aggregator app has examples of:
 - REST services